Exploring wind direction and SO2 concentration by circular-linear density estimation: Estimation algorithm

 As pointed out by \cite{Omelka2009}, the estimator proposed by \cite{Gijbels1990} in the linear case still suffers from corner bias, which could be corrected by bandwidth shrinking.
-This issue is not so important in the circular--linear setting, given the periodicity condition.
-It should be also noticed that, with this construction, the estimator obtained in Step 3, with the proposed reflection, is guaranteed to be a density as long as the distribution and density estimators satisfy that $\hat F'(\cdot)=\hat f(\cdot)$ and $\hat\Psi'(\cdot)=\hat\phi(\cdot)$.\\
+This issue is not so important in the circular-linear setting, given the periodicity condition.
+It should be also noticed that, with this construction, the estimator obtained in step \ref{copcirlin:algo:1:3}, with the proposed reflection, is guaranteed to be a density as long as the distribution and density estimators satisfy that $\hat F'=\hat f$ and $\hat\Psi'=\hat\varphi$.\\

-The estimation algorithm can be extended for circular--circular densities, just with suitable (circular) density estimators for the marginals and a slight modification of the data reflection for the copula estimation.
-Specifically, reflection in $3\times 3$ scheme as the one shown in Figure \ref{reflection}, the middle one corresponding to the original circular--circular data quantiles will be done as follows: $(u-1,v), (u,v), (u+1,v)$ (bottom row); $(u-1,v), (u,v), (u+1,v)$ (middle row); $(u-1,v), (u, v), (u+1,v)$ (top row).
+The estimation algorithm can be extended for circular-circular densities, just with suitable (circular) density estimators for the marginals and a slight modification of the data reflection for the copula estimation.
+Specifically, reflection in $3\times 3$ scheme as the one shown in Figure \ref{copcirlin:reflection}, the middle one corresponding to the original circular-circular data quantiles will be done as follows: $(u-1,v), (u,v), (u+1,v)$ (bottom row); $(u-1,v), (u,v), (u+1,v)$ (middle row); $(u-1,v), (u, v), (u+1,v)$ (top row).